soda3x/SimplePlayerCollider/README.md

 # SimplePlayerCollider

-Example Unity project showing how OnCollisionEnter can be used with GameObject tags.
+Unity project showing how OnCollisionEnter and OverlapSphere can be used with GameObject tags.

 !["Screenshot"](https://github.com/soda3x/SimplePlayerCollider/blob/cc1da1e269b4a8a4a15c9187b8093caad34e5923/screenshot.png)